Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Statistical hypothesis test of identifiability in the boundary case

-then it is equivalent to testing the hypothesis $H_{0k}':~ \alpha_k \indep \aaa_{-k}$.
+then it is equivalent to testing the hypothesis $H_{0k}':~ a_k \indep \bo a_{-k}$.
 Further, to test $H_{0k}'$ it suffices to test the marginal independence between the following observed variables,

-Since $\ch(\alpha_k)$ and $\ch(\aaa_{-k})$ are fully observed given the measurement graph, the above hypothesis $H_{0k}'$ can be easily tested.
-Note that $\ch(\alpha_k)$ can be regarded as a categorical variable with $d^{|\ch(\alpha_k)|}$ categories and that $\ch(\aaa_{-k})$ can be regarded as another categorical variable with $d^{|\ch(\aaa_{-k})|}$ categories.
+Since $\ch(a_k)$ and $\ch(\bo a_{-k})$ are fully observed given the measurement graph, the above hypothesis $H_{0k}'$ can be easily tested.
+Note that $\ch(a_k)$ can be regarded as a categorical variable with $d^{|\ch(a_k)|}$ categories and that $\ch(\bo a_{-k})$ can be regarded as another categorical variable with $d^{|\ch(\bo a_{-k})|}$ categories.
 So the simple $\chi^2$ test of independence between two categorical variables can be employed for testing $H_{0k}'$.
 If the null hypothesis of independence is not rejected, then caution is needed in applying the BLESS model because some parameters may not be identifiable.
 If, however, the hypothesis of independence is rejected, then this is statistical evidence supporting the identifiability of the BLESS model.
 In this case one can go on to fit the model to data, interpret the estimated parameters, and conduct further statistical analysis.
-In fact, if $\ch(\aaa_{-k})$ consists of many observed variables, one can start with a small subset $S\subseteq \ch(\aaa_{-k})$ and testing whether $ \ch(\alpha_{k}) \indep S$; the rejection of this hypothesis would already provide evidence for identifiability of parameters (see Section \ref{sec-timss} for such an example).
-We also point out that if multiple latent variables $\alpha_{k_1},\ldots,\alpha_{k_m}$ each has only two observed children, then one can test the $m$ hypotheses simultaneously $\{H_{0k}':~ \ch(\alpha_k) \indep \ch(\aaa_{-k});~ k=1,\ldots,m\}$, and then use the Bonferroni correction to reach the final conclusion about the overall model identifiability.